Five Steps to Writing a Great Resume

 Your resume provides an overview of your experience and is often an employer’s first impression of you.
 Recruiters spend just a few seconds on average looking at a resume so it is crucial to use a format that makes relevant information immediately visible.

 A good resume can help you land an interview, but even minor errors can take you out of the running.
-Bring your resume to our drop-in hours or schedule an appointment with a counselor to ensure it will be effective.
+Schedule an appointment with a counselor to ensure it will be effective.

 If you find yourself needing immediate feedback, we encourage you to use our online platform VMock!
 Upload your resume and instantly receive advice and edits based on the metrics of other MIT undergrads, grad students and postdocs.